symbol/symbol-docs/source/guides/transaction/monitoring-a-transaction-status.rst

 At this time, the server does not ensure that the transaction is valid - for example, you don't have the amount of asset units you want to send-, hence is not sure it will be added in a block.

-To make sure the transaction is added in a block, you must track the :doc:`transaction status <../../concepts/transaction>` using :doc:`Listeners <../../api/websockets>`.
+To make sure the transaction is added in a block, you must track the :doc:`transaction status <../../concepts/transaction>` using :ref:`Listeners <websockets>`.

-:doc:`Listeners <../../api/websockets>` enable receiving notifications possible when a change in the blockchain occurs.
+Listeners enable receiving notifications possible when a change in the blockchain occurs.
 The notification is received in real time without having to poll the API waiting for a reply.

 1. Define the transaction you want to announce.
 In this case, we are going to send the message ``Test`` to ``SD5DT3-CH4BLA-BL5HIM-EKP2TA-PUKF4N-Y3L5HR-IR54``.